MoMaF/metadatatools/README.md

 This is not a complete tool but a demonstration of how to get data from the triple store to Python as JSON.

+## `sparql_get_person_image_links.py`

+Queries the SPARQL endpoint at http://momaf-data.utu.fi:3030/momaf-raw/sparql and retrieves the data connecting individual persons and still images.
+The query returns more than just the necessary fields; whenever creating data that should be fed back to the database, either the field `PersonElonetID` or the IRI in `person` should be used.
+The name is not necessarily good enough for uniquely identifying the person.

+This is not a complete tool, but a demonstration of how to get data out of the triple store.

 ## examples

 ```bash